AckerlyXu/heima/articles/media-services/media-services-dotnet-check-job-progress-with-webhooks.md

 This topic shows how to

 *  Define an Azure Function that is customized to respond to webhooks.

     In this case, the webhook is triggered by Media Services when your encoding job changes status.
 The function listens for the webhook call back from Media Services notifications and publishes the output asset once the job finishes.

-	>[AZURE.NOTE]
+    >[!NOTE]
     >Before continuing, make sure you understand how [Azure Functions HTTP and webhook bindings](/documentation/articles/functions-bindings-http-webhook/) work.
     >

 * Add a webhook to your encoding task and specify the webhook URL and secret key that this webhook responds to.
 In the example shown here, the code that creates the encoding task is a console app.

 ## Getting Webhook notifications